Return to Index

 Help From Medical Technology

 At the hospital, you will have an electrocardiogram (ECG).
-This quick test reads your heart rhythm and can detect abnormalities and damage.
-Blood tests can detect enzymes or markers in the blood which may indicate a heart attack.
-A more invasive method called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.
+This quick test reads your hearts electrical activity and can detect abnormalities and damage.
+Blood tests can detect enzymes or markers in the blood which may indicate heart damage.
+A more invasive test called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.

 Life After a Heart Attack

 To minimize the risk of a future MI, doctors usually prescribe medicines, such as beta blockers, ACE inhibitors, statins, and aspirin to prevent future coronary blood clots.
 Doctors may also advise a low-fat, high-fiber diet, a regular program of aerobic exercise, smoking cessation, diabetes control, blood pressure control, and weight management.

 Acute coronary syndromes.
 EBSCO DynaMed Plus website.
 Available at: https://www.dynamed.com/topics/dmp~AN~T116779/Acute-coronary-syndromes.
 Updated October 3, 2016.
 Accessed October 24, 2016.

 Brophy JM, Lévesque LE, Zhang B. The coronary risk of cyclo-oxygenase-2 inhibitors in patients with a previous myocardial infarction.
 Heart.
 2007; 93(2):189-194.